 What are the benefits of Gua Sha?

 It moves lymphatic fluids and breaks down tension in muscles.
-That means improved blood flow and less puffiness (we’re looking at you, under eye bags).
+That means improved blood flow and less puffiness.
+Per NYC-based aesthetician and owner of Inderma Studio, Nichelle Temple, you'll see “noticeable results while preventing and treating the signs of premature aging—namely in the appearance of wrinkles, dark eye circles and puffiness, and sagging and dull-looking skin.”
 The increase in circulation is said to up hydration for that coveted youthful glow, and it even helps the skin to naturally purge blemish-causing dirt and oils.

 How do you use a Gua Sha tool?

 You should start at the neck and work your way up to the forehead.
 This way, you’re creating a clear path for the fluids in your face to drain.
 Follow these steps to perk up your complexion:

 - Prep your skin with a facial mist ($18) and oil ($110)

 - Start at the neck and work your way up to the forehead

 - Use upward and outward strokes on the neck, jawline, chin and mouth area

 - Sweep across the cheeks, press gently under the eyes and across the eyebrows

 - End with upward strokes on the forehead to the hairline